 To learn more about the car insurance provider, check out our USAA auto insurance review.

 We also think Progressive is a great option for New Jersey car insurance.
 Progressive car insurance came in third place on our ranking of auto insurance companies overall, earning 4.5 out of 5.0 stars.

-Progressive wrote $31 billion in premiums in 2019, according to the National Association of Insurance Commissioners (NAIC), and is the third-largest company for private car insurance.
+Progressive wrote over $33 billion in premiums in 2020, according to the NAIC, and is the third-largest company for private car insurance.
 It has an A+ rating from AM Best, though it performed average on both of the J.D.
 Power studies mentioned above.

 In addition to standard coverages, Progressive offers coverage options like roadside assistance, loan payoff, custom parts coverage, and insurance for rideshare drivers.
 The company has some decent car insurance discounts, too.
 You can lower your rate with the Snapshot app, and you can save $50 toward your deductible for each policy term you have without a claim.